Meet the Ranking Member

 From 2007 to 2014, Pallone served as the top Democrat on the Subcommittee on Health.
 In 2010, as Subcommittee Chairman, Pallone played a key role in authoring and passing the ACA.

 Pallone was born and raised in Long Branch, New Jersey, where he still resides.
 He is a graduate of Middlebury College, holds a master's degree in international relations from the Fletcher School of Law and Diplomacy at Tufts University, and earned his law degree at Rutgers University.
 Pallone married his wife Sarah in 1992.
-They have three children: Rose, Celeste, and Frank, and daughter-in-law Karin.
+They have three adult children: Rose, Celeste, and Frank.